Venezuelan Bishops Meet Pope Francis in Bid to End Unrest in Country

 Protests have spread across Venezuela since early April, as food and medicine shortages have affected millions, according to Reuters.
 At least 65 people have died in the unrest, with hundreds more injured.

-The unrest which dates back to 2014 grew out of the country's high levels of urban violence, inflation, and chronic shortages of basic goods attributed to the government's leftist economic policies such as strict price controls.
+The current unrest, which dates back to 2014, grew out of the country's high levels of urban violence, inflation, and chronic shortages of basic goods attributed to the government's leftist economic policies such as strict price controls.

 On his way back from Egypt at the end of April, the Pope said talks broke down because the proposals either weren’t accepted or were “diluted” as the government was unable to give a clear answer.
 “It was a ‘yes-yes,’ but ‘no-no,’” he said.